mlabs-haskell/godot-cardano/paima-demo/README.md

 ### Compile WASM

-📝 Working directory should be: `libcsl_godot`.
+📝 The working directory should be: `libcsl_godot`.

 1. `cd libcsl_godot`
 2. Make sure emscripten is in PATH: `emcc --version`
 3. `cargo +nightly build -Zbuild-std --target wasm32-unknown-emscripten`
 4. Copy or link `libcsl_godot/target/wasm32-unknown-emscripten/debug/csl_godot.wasm` to `addons/@mlabs-haskell/godot-cardano/bin`

-Optional: to prevent Godot editor from signaling bunch of errors, `.so` library can be compiled and added to `addons/@mlabs-haskell/godot-cardano/bin`:
+Optional: to prevent Godot editor from throwing a bunch of errors, the `.so` library can be compiled and added to `addons/@mlabs-haskell/godot-cardano/bin`:

    1. `cd libcsl_godot`
    2. `cargo build`
    3. (in case of Linux) Copy or link `libcsl_godot/target/debug/libcsl_godot.so` to `addons/@mlabs-haskell/godot-cardano/bin` as `libcsl_godot.linux.template_debug.x86_64.so`

-If `.so` is added, project can be run from Godot editor, but only one button to test signing will be shown in UI.
+If the `.so` is added, project can be run from Godot editor, but only one button to test signing will be shown in UI.

 ### Generate and setup Paima template and Batcher

-📝 Following commands require `node + npm`.
+📝 The following commands require `node + npm`.

-📝 Working directory should be: `paima-demo`.
+📝 The working directory should be: `paima-demo`.

 1. Copy or link to root Paima engine as `paima-engine`
 2. `make init` (goes through initialization process according to the [open-world-readme](./open-world/README.md); tested in Linux,some extra flags are required for macOS, see the readme; if there is some "red" messages about vulnerabilities it should be ok